doggywatty/utmt-doc-api/utility-functions.md

 # Utility & UI Functions

-UMT scripting provides built-in helpers for interacting with the user and the tool itself.
+UTMT scripting provides built-in helpers for interacting with the user and the tool itself.

 ## Dialogs